winsw/winsw/docs/extensions/extensions.md

 ## Developer guide

-In WinSW v2 the extension does not support inclusion of external extension DLLs.
+In the current versions of WinSW the extension does not support inclusion of external extension DLLs.

 ### Adding external extensions